maxkirchoff/maxkirchoff.github.com/source/_posts/2013-02-13-the-original-hack.markdown

 false					# gives us something…and it's false. wat?
 ```

-And this, my friends is where Gorgias (and many others included the [Sophists](http://en.wikipedia.org/wiki/Sophist)) found their footing.
+And this is where Gorgias (and many others included the [Sophists](http://en.wikipedia.org/wiki/Sophist)) found their footing.
 If you apply the pre-logical constructs of existence within the conditionals of logic…everything falls apart.
-Logic validates existing statements, but we find ourselves with validation of a non-existent state.
+Logic validates existing statements, but we find ourselves with validation of a non-existent mode.
 WTF?

 It's a hack, a really old hack, possibly the first hack.